-Your Preface speakers are provided with an automatic Limited 90 Day Warranty coverage.
+Your Montage speaker is provided with an automatic Limited 90 Day Warranty coverage.

 You have the option, at no additional charge, to receive a Limited 5 Year Warranty coverage.
 To obtain the Limited 5 Year Warranty coverage you need to complete and return the Certificate of Registration, included with your speakers, and provide a copy of your dealer receipt, to MartinLogan within 30 days of purchase.

 For your convenience MartinLogan also offers online warranty registration at www.martinlogan.com.

-Martinlogan may not honor warranty service claims unless we have a completed Warranty Registration card on file!
-If you did not receive a Certificate of Registration with your new Preface speakers you cannot be sure of having received new units.
-If this is the case, please contact your authorized Martinlogan dealer.
+MartinLogan may not honor warranty service claims unless we have a completed Warranty Registration on file!

+If you did not receive a Certificate of Registration with your new Montage speaker, you cannot be assured of having received new units.
+If this is the case, please contact your authorized MartinLogan dealer.